danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

     licenseInfo: GPL v2+, for more info see https://github.com/FFmpeg/FFmpeg/blob/master/LICENSE.md
 ```

-The layer is named `ffmpeg` and the `path` propery dictates that the layer code will reside in a directory name `layers`.
-We'll have to match this in our project structure:
+The layer is named `ffmpeg` and the `path` propery dictates that the layer code will reside in a directory named `layers`.
+Match this structure in the project:

 ```shell
 mkdir layers
 ```

 Move into this directory and download a static build of FFmpeg from <a href="https://johnvansickle.com/ffmpeg/" target="_blank" rel="noopener noreferrer">johnvansickle.com/ffmpeg</a>.

-These builds are compatible with Amazon Linux 2--the operating system on which Lambda runs when the `Node.js 10.x` runtime is used.
-Specifically, use the `ffmpeg-git-amd64-static.tar.xz` master build:
+> These FFmpeg builds are all compatible with Amazon Linux 2--the operating system on which Lambda runs when the `Node.js 10.x` <a href="https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html" target="_blank" rel="noopener noreferrer">runtime</a> is used.

+Use the recommended `ffmpeg-git-amd64-static.tar.xz` master build:

 ```shell
 curl -O https://johnvansickle.com/ffmpeg/builds/ffmpeg-git-amd64-static.tar.xz